CBD for Anxiety: Definitive Guide to Usage, Side Effects & More

 - Role of CBD in Serotonin Mechanism

 Moreover, CBD according to research is thought to affect the serotonin signals in the CB1 receptors in the central nervous system.
-More precisely, it interacts with 5-HT1A receptor.
+More precisely, it interacts with the 5-HT1A receptor.
 This receptor is the serotonin receptor in layman’s language.it controls the release of serotonin in the body.

 Serotonin is a widely researched neurotransmitter that is known for its impact on anxiety, depression, and moods.
 It is generally believed that the lack of enough serotonin leads to depression, anxiety, and stress.